abdfaizaan/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 ### Task 2: Azure auto manage

-In this task, you will Enable Automanage on existing machines.
+In this task, you will enable Automanage on existing machines.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.